Financial Aid Completion Workshops

 Do you need help applying for financial aid?

-Every year during the financial aid application season, from October 1st to March 2nd, L.A.
+Every year during the financial aid application season, between October and June, L.A.
 Cash for College partners with schools and organizations to host more than 150 workshops at community locations across Los Angeles.
-At these workshops, students and their families receive assistance to complete the Free Application for Federal Student Aid (FAFSA), California Dream Act Application, or Chafee Grant Application to access thousands of dollars in financial aid resources.
+At these workshops, students and their families receive assistance to complete the Free Application for Federal Student Aid (FAFSA), California Dream Act Application, or Chafee Grant Application to access thousands of dollars in financial aid resources for college.